 I have since met lots of people who have encouraged me further....people who have helped me become a better singer, people who have played with me and taught me all kinds of things.

-Some advice: if you are just starting out, or not sure if you 'have it'...just keep moving ahead.
-What matters most is-are you having fun?
-Then keep going.
-The second thing is-are they having fun listening to you?
-Then keep moving ahead.
+Some advice: if you are just starting out, or not sure if you 'have it'...
+Just keep moving ahead.

 If you love music, it will pay you back so much more than you put in....